 Friday night movie rentals are a thing of the past…except in Bend!
-The last surviving Blockbuster in the United States is situated on the north side of the city.
+The last surviving Blockbuster in the United States is situated on the north side of town.

 Pro Tip: In addition to the movie rentals, the Bend Blockbuster sells merchandise and displays movie memorabilia.

-The pleasant Pioneer Park might not be one of the top Bend, Oregon tourist attractions, but it provides a peaceful retreat from the busier intercity parks.
+The pleasant Pioneer Park might not be one of the top Bend, Oregon tourist attractions, but it provides a peaceful retreat for those who seek it out.

-The park was one of the first city parks in Bend and it features paved paths, a picnic area and formal rose gardens.
-From the park, visitors can follow the riverside trail north to First Street Rapids Park.
+One of the first city parks in Bend, it features paved paths, a picnic area and formal rose gardens.
+From Pioneer Park, visitors can follow the riverside trail north to First Street Rapids.

 Pro Tip: A longer, 2-mile walk north along the river from Pioneer Park leads to Sawyer Park, which is rated by many as one of the beautiful things to see in Bend, Oregon!